microsoft/Kusto-Query-Language/doc/findoperator.md

 ---
-title: find operator - Azure Data Explorer
+title:  find operator
 description: Learn how to use the find operator to find rows that match a predicate across a set of tables. ms.reviewer: alexans ms.topic: reference ms.date: 03/14/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # find operator

 Finds rows that match a predicate across a set of tables.

-::: zone pivot="azuredataexplorer"
+::: zone pivot="azuredataexplorer, fabric"

 The scope of the `find` can also be cross-database or cross-cluster.